The carotid arteries are a pair of blood vessels. There's one on each side of the neck. The carotid arteries deliver blood to the brain and head.

 - Take medications to prevent blood clots.

 - Magnetic resonance imaging (MRI).
-An MRI uses a magnetic field and radio waves to produce detailed images of soft tissues in your body.
+An MRI uses a magnetic field and radio waves to produce detailed images of soft tissues in the body.
 A magnetic resonance angiography (MRA) scan also may be performed to get a better look at blood vessels.